Workshop

 JUGEND für Europa, Nationale Agentur für die EU-Förderprogramme Erasmus+ Jugend, Erasmus+ Sport und Europäisches Solidaritätskorps

-Help shape the future of youth work!
+Get inspired for your practical work and help shape the future of youth work!

 Further information